aaronfbianchi/LSaO-visualizer/README.md

 by [Aaron F. Bianchi](mailto:aaronf.bianchi@gmail.com)

-This tool that can export videos of a linear spectrum, tuned short waveform, long waveform or stereo oscilloscope of a song.
+This tool can export videos of a linear spectrum, tuned short waveform, long waveform or stereo oscilloscope of a song.
 It supports multiple audio and video formats.

 Written to output videos that look as **violent**, **responsive**, **snappy** and **rough** as possible.
 It draws a white linear spectrum, waveform or oscilloscope over a black background for further processing with a video editor of your preference.